 Of course, regardless of whether it was what a doctor intended, many serious complications arise from prescribing opiates for anxiety, including addiction.
 Prescribing opiates at the same time as benzodiazepines for anxiety also significantly increases the risk of overdose and other drug-related complications including temporary amnesia or blackouts, accidental injury and impaired judgment.

-Fortunately, there is hope for people with dual opioid use and anxiety disorders.
+Fortunately, there is hope for people with dual opioid addiction and anxiety disorders.
 Integrated treatment programs can help people control cravings and cope with post-acute withdrawal symptoms while also getting the treatment they need for their anxiety.
 The Recovery Village operates facilities across the United States that provide integrated treatment and has helped many people with co-occurring disorders.

 If you are not sure whether your opiate use has progressed to addiction, you can read more about the signs and side effects of opiate abuse here.
 You can also read this overview of how anxiety disorders are diagnosed and treated.
 If you know you are addicted to opiates and also need help with anxiety, contact The Recovery Village today.
-A representative will talk to you about treatment options that can meet your needs and help you get started on the path to recovery.
+A representative will talk to you about opioid addiction treatment options that can meet your needs and help you get started on the path to recovery.

 Anxiety and Depression Association of America.
 “Facts & Statistics.”
 Accessed March 13, 2019.